Lyddem/solo/5-user-accounts/README.md

 ## Requirements

 - [ ] Implement an endpoint for users to sign up
-- [ ] Implement an endpoint for users to sign in, creating a valid session to access other, authenticated endponits
+- [ ] Implement an endpoint for users to sign in, creating a valid session to access other, authenticated endpoints
 - [ ] Implement an endpoint for signed-in users to create chat messages.

 ## Tips